PDP-10/its/README.md

 The build currently runs on the SIMH and KLH10 emulators.
 Of course, we'd be delighted to test this on a real KS10.

+### Usage

+To build ITS with this repository, you need some tools installed: make, C compiler, and expect.
+Also, if you plan to use the SIMH emulator, it needs to be installed and accessible as `pdp10`.
+The KLH10 emulator is built from source code.
+Ensure all submodules are checked out, and then type `make EMULATOR=simh` or `make EMULATOR=klh10`.
+This will leave built files in the `out` directory, one of which is a disk image with ITS installed.

+To start ITS, either type
+- `pdp10 build/simh/boot` for SIMH, or
+- `cd build/klh10; sudo kn10-ks-its dskdmp.ini` and then `go` at the
+  `KLH10#` prompt.
+Sudo is only needed to enable networking.

+When you see the `DSKDMP` prompt, type `its`, press Enter, and then `ESC g`.
+Eventually, you will see `SYSTEM JOB USING THIS CONSOLE`.
+You are now ready to log in, so type Control-Z.  See [doc/DDT.md](doc/DDT.md) for a list of useful commands.
+When done, shut down orderly by typing `:lock` and then `5down`.

+To install your personal user files, add a subdirectory under `user` with your files inside.
+They will be copied to ITS.
+The directory name is limited to six characters, and file names must have two six-character parts separated by a period.

+Here is an overview of the repository:
+- bin - PDP-10 binary files necessary to bootstrap the system.
+- build - build scripts.
+- doc - documentation, most of which appear in the INFO system.
+- src - source code for ITS and all programs.
+- tools - build tools.
+- out - build output.
+- user - optional user files installed in ITS.

 ### Documentation

 See the [`doc` subdirectory](doc) for documentation.